The Forsytes

-The Forsytes is a six-part television series adaptation of the novels by John Galsworthy.
+The Forsytes is a television series adaptation of the novels by John Galsworthy.
+It is created and written by Debbie Horsfield.
 The series is led by an ensemble cast which includes Francesca Annis, Jack Davenport, Millie Gibson, Danny Griffin, Tuppence Middleton, Stephen Moyer, Joshua Orpin and Eleanor Tomlinson.
-It is broadcast in the United Kingdom on Channel 5 since 20 October 2025.
+It is broadcast in the United Kingdom on 5 since 20 October 2025.